ouardinik/StreamRoot/README.md

 Two different tools were useful to extract knowledge from the data and identify simple patterns in the data :

 •	The first one is the the seaborn object seaborn.countplot that counts the number of users with respect to one attribute of the dataframe and displays it in histograms.
-Since each line refers to a unique user that can have a different isp, brower or stream number, this was a very useful tool to visualize the distribution of the users for different conditions.
+Since each line refers to a unique user that can have a different isp, browser or stream, this was a very useful tool to visualize the distribution of the users for different conditions.

 •	Metrics and percentages.